 The mass migration of the financial sector to working from home during the pandemic has had dire consequences on the exposure of risk.
 Financial users who accessed their data from offices regulated by sophisticated connectivity and IT systems, are now remote accessing in higher volumes with staff lacking the hardware and software to be controlled by the bank’s Virtual Private Network (VPN).
 In a household, multiple family members are logging in on the same network and clicking on links and content of many different kinds, potentially exposing previously secured devices to malware that could then enter the firm’s enterprise if the right endpoint controls are not in place.

 Looking at a timeline of the types of risk that customers have been exposed to, phishing and fraudulent social engineering are not new; but the volumes have significantly increased since March 2020.
 We aim to support our financial clients to raise awareness amongst their customers and provide guidance on the basics of good security.
+Here is a three pillar model to keep your security perimeter safe from pertinent cyber security risks in finance.

 Cybersecurity risks to the financial sector have grown in recent years.
 This is due to the cyber threat landscape worsening as financial institutions become more frequent targets of sophisticated and destructive activity.
 For example, in 2006, 3G was just rolling out and there was no such thing as apps.
 Streaming music, photo sharing, social networks were brand new concepts and so cyber security threats were very different as what was accessible to attackers was limited compared to that of today not to mention the number of remote workers accessing business data remotely due to the pandemic restrictions.